 Down syndrome (DS), also called Trisomy 21, is a condition in which extra genetic material causes delays in the way a child develops, both mentally and physically.
-It affects about 1 in every 800 babies born in the United States.

 The physical features and medical problems associated with Down syndrome can vary widely from child to child.
 While some kids with DS need a lot of medical attention, others lead healthy lives.